Contributing to Newt or Newtmgr Tools

 Use brew to install Go:

-You can also download the Go package directly from (https://golang.org/dl/) instead of brewing it.
-Install it in /usr/local directory.
+You can also download the Go package directly from (https://golang.org/dl/) and install it in /usr/local/bin instead of brewing it.

 Step 2: Setting Up Your Go Environment